Inducing labor involves different methods to stimulate contractions

 Labor induction is almost always performed for medical reasons because there are certain risks associated with the procedure.
 For example, if medications cause the uterus to become overstimulated, it may cause contractions to occur too frequently.
 It also may increase the risk of infection and the occurrence of C section.
 In some cases, the umbilical cord falls into the vagina before your delivery, and rarely, the uterus may rupture.

-If you are looking for an experienced team of Southlake obgyns, consider driving to the neighboring town of Grapevine or the Alliance area.
+If you are looking for an experienced team of Southlake ObGyns, consider driving to the neighboring town of Grapevine or the Fort Worth area.
 To learn more about our physicians or to schedule prenatal care, contact us.